- Do you work only with women?

 What is an astrology chart and why is it important?

-You could achieve the same thing through traditional coaching and/or counselling but then having that road map to follow is likely to speed things along.
+You could achieve the same thing through traditional coaching and/or counselling but then, having that astrological map to follow is likely to speed things along.

 Back to Index